konvajs/site/source/docs/performance/All_Performance_Tips.md

 13. Try to set `shape.listening(false)` where possible.
 For more info read [Listening false](https://konvajs.github.io/docs/performance/Listening_False.html).
 14. [Avoid Memory Leaks](https://konvajs.github.io/docs/performance/Avoid_Memory_Leaks.html).
 15. Don't create large stages.
 Try to make canvases as small, as possible.
 8000px wide canvas is blah 🤢. [use this tip instead](https://konvajs.github.io/docs/sandbox/Canvas_Scrolling.html)
+16. Do not create too many layers.
+Usually 3-5 is max.
-16. Hide (or remove from layer) invisible objects (or objects that go out of the screen).
+17. Hide (or remove from layer) invisible objects (or objects that go out of the screen).